seanox/virtual-environment/README.md

-Included is a complete development environment with various tools for AWS, Kubernetes, Terraform, Java, Python, Node.js, including a customized Eclipse, a PostgreSQL database inclusive pgvector and much more.
+Included is a complete development environment with various tools for AWS, Kubernetes, Terraform, Java, Python, Node.js, including a customized Eclipse, a PostgreSQL database including pgvector and much more.

 Start `master.exe B: attach`.